Ocala SouthLength: 28.2 (linear) from Clearwater Lake to SR 40

 Although there are a number of designated campsites, you may camp anywhere you wish—as long as it’s not hunting season.
 The Ocala National Forest draws a lot of deer and turkey hunters, so be cognizant of hunting season, when you must stay at designated campsites.
 Always wear blaze orange during hunting season.

-This segment of the trail offers numerous don’t-miss stops, from the swimming holes at Alexander and Juniper Springs to the incredibly beautiful primitive hikers-only campsite at Hidden Pond.
+This segment of the trail offers numerous don’t-miss stops, from the swimming holes at Alexander and Juniper Springs to to stunning prairies at Farles and Hopkins.
 You’ll walk through hydric hammocks crowded with palms, through open prairies filled with wildflowers, and through the wild and wonderful Juniper Prairie Wilderness with its many pristine ponds.
 The north end of this segment is at Hopkins Prairie, a vast open wetland which the trail winds along for miles in the shade of the oak forest on its shoreline.